AmonMunyai/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists
 List's all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.

+12-file_type
+Print's the type of file named iamafile.
+Which is located in the /tmp directory.